frankframework/frank-config-layout/README.md

 # Configuration management

+Building, testing and publishing is done completely using the scripts of the top-level [package.json](./package.json).
+Below it is explained how to use the scripts for actions you want to perform.

 ### Serve
-Run `npm start` to build the library project first and then serve the testing project.
+Run `npm start` to build "Frank config layout" first and then serve "Frank config layout playground".

 ### Serve with live hot-reload
-Run `npm run watch` to build the library on every change.
-Then in a new terminal run `npm start` to serve the testing project.
+Run `npm run watch` to build "Frank config layout" on every change.
+Then in a new terminal run `npm start` to serve "Frank config layout playground".

 ### Build
-Run `npm run build` to build the library project using ng-packagr.
-The build artifacts will be stored in the `dist/%PROJECT_NAME%/` directory.
+Run `npm run build` to build "Frank config layout" using ng-packagr.
+The build artifacts will be stored in the `dist/frank-config-layout` directory.

 ### Publishing
-Run `npm publish` in the `dist/%PROJECT_NAME%/` directory in order to publish the library to a package registry.
+Run `npm publish -otp <your 6-digit code>` in the `dist/frank-config-layout/` directory in order to publish the library to a package registry.
+Get the six-digit code using the Google authenticator on your phone.